-The MDC is one of ORION’s nine project partners and the institution responsible for developing training sessions for scientific personnel.
+The Max Delbrück Center is one of ORION’s nine project partners and the institution responsible for developing training sessions for scientific personnel.
 These sessions aim to help researchers convert to using Open Science principles.

 A central element of ORION are “co-creation experiments” that engage multiple stakeholders from research funding bodies, science, industry, and the general public with a view to identifying barriers, drivers, interests, and values.
 These experiments should give rise to new citizen science projects, research strategies, funding structures, and teaching materials.

 ORION is a collaborative European project with a duration of four years (May 2017 to April 2021).
-It has a total budget of €3.2 million, .
+It has a total budget of €3.2 million, funded by the EU’s Horizon 2020 research and innovation program.
 The project is dedicated to building effective cooperation between science and society under the Science with and for Society work program.

 For gender equality in science: the LIBRA project